Number of Processes

-With multiple APT generation, it is slightly more complicated as there is one Guide track supplying the features that will be transferred through to multiple Dub track inputs that have been loaded along with the Guide, and each Dub processed creates its own output.
+With multiple APT generation (shown below right), it is slightly more complicated as there is one Guide track supplying the features that will be transferred through to multiple Dub track inputs that have been loaded along with the Guide, and each Dub processed creates its own output.

 Because this is complicated, a step-by-step tutorial has been included in the APT section.

 Each time multiple processes are created automatically for a group of tracks, each of the processes will be given the same selected Preset settings.
 This Preset needs to be set before generating the outputs.
 If a Preset is not selected, the User Default Preset will be used.